aloys/book-collection/README.md

 ## 1. Main Logic

-This application is simple book collection with CRUD operations on a Book entity, using Elasticsearch for persistence.
+This application is simple book collection with CRUD operations on a Book entity, using Ddcument based search engine Elasticsearch for persistence.
 The main service [**ElasticsearchServiceImpl**](https://github.com/aloys/book-collection/blob/master/src/main/java/io/lab/biblio/application/service/ElasticsearchServiceImpl.java) is the implementation of this interface [**ElasticsearchService**](https://github.com/aloys/book-collection/blob/master/src/main/java/io/lab/biblio/application/service/ElasticsearchServiceImpl.java):

 Foe this bookcollection application, all methods will operate on index names: *library* with type *book*.